Robert W. Baird Believes Revolve Group (RVLV) Won't Stop Here

 Robert W. Baird Believes Revolve Group (RVLV) Won’t Stop Here

-In a report issued on February 22, Mark Altschwager from Robert W. Baird maintained a Buy rating on Revolve Group (RVLV), with a price target of $37.00.
+Robert W. Baird analyst Mark Altschwager maintained a Buy rating on Revolve Group (RVLV) on February 22 and set a price target of $37.00.
 The company’s shares closed last Tuesday at $37.10, close to its 52-week high of $40.94.

 According to TipRanks.com, Altschwager is a 5-star analyst with an average return of 23.2% and a 56.5% success rate.
 Altschwager covers the Consumer Goods sector, focusing on stocks such as Abercrombie Fitch, Capri Holdings, and Ulta Beauty.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Revolve Group with a $39.80 average price target, which is an 11.6% upside from current levels.
+Revolve Group has an analyst consensus of Strong Buy, with a price target consensus of $39.80, representing an 11.6% upside.
 In a report issued on February 16, Piper Sandler also maintained a Buy rating on the stock with a $41.00 price target.

 See today’s analyst top recommended stocks >>